 Technically, any Linux distribution can be used to build libreboot.
 However, you will have to write your own script for installing build dependencies.

-./build module grub if the required utilities for GRUB are not built, to produce payloads.
+./build grub if the required GRUB payload (under

-As a result, you can now (after installing the correct build dependencies) run just a single command, from a fresh Git clone, to build the ROM images:
+As a result, you can now (after installing the correct build dependencies) run just a single command, from a fresh Git clone, to build all ROM images:

 or even just build specific ROM images, e.g.: